 If you don’t have a vehicle, do you have access to other transportation?
 Or, have you stockpiled these items (and more) at a safe-haven retreat location?

-6. Are there other family members or friends who might come to you if they need to evacuate from their home?
+6. Do you have other family members or friends who might come to you if they need to evacuate from their home?
 Do you have sufficient water and food to take care of their needs if they arrive empty-handed?
 If not, are you prepared to turn them away?

 7. Do you have a GO-Bag stored in each vehicle?
 Is it fully equipped?
 Does it include all the gear you will need?
 Does it include cash, so that you can buy what you need during a time that credit cards and cash registers don’t work?